vdaas/web/content/docs/overview/architecture.md

 - Containerized

-  All components in Vald are containerized, which means you can easily deploy Vald components on any environment.
+  All components in Vald are containerized, which means you can easily deploy Vald components in any environment.

 - Observability & Real-time monitoring